gridpp-Edi/appBox/Readme.md

 ### Pulling from a GitLab instance

-<pre> > ./appBox -ii gitlab-registry.cern.ch/atlas-flavor-tagging-tools/training-images/ml-gpu/ml-gpu:latest -ip /scratch/sandboxATLAS -ra
+<pre> > ./appBox -ii gitlab-registry.cern.ch/linuxsupport/alma9-base -ip /scratch/sandboxAL9 -ra
 </pre>

-This will grab an image from the CERN Gitlab instance which is used for ATLAS ml-gpu work.
+This will grab an image from the CERN Gitlab instance which is used for AL9 support.
-This is just a demonstration of how to do this, I don't know what to do in this or why, but it exists for people to grab the sandbox from.

 # FAQs: